IvoryScript user guide

 To make the function tail recursive, the operation must be included in the recursive call.
 This is often done by introducing an accumulator:

-In this version, the recursive call is the last operation in the function, making it tail recursive.
-The accumulator acc carries the result forward, allowing the function to be optimized and avoid new stack frames.
+In this version, thesum_tail, making it tail recursive.
+The accumulator acc carries the result forward, allowing the function to be optimised and avoid the need for new stack frames.

 To achieve tail recursion, a function may need to be restructured.
 The goal is to ensure that the recursive call is the final action in the function.
 This often involves introducing an additional parameter, such as an accumulator, to carry intermediate results.
 Here’s how a typical non-tail-recursive function might be restructured: